-In the week that followed, I was both bemused and mildly traumatized.
+In the week that followed, I oscillated between being mildly amused and mildly traumatized.
 I chuckled about babushka-clad ‘Olga’ from the Eastern-European village, whom I had had to pull into a ditch to evade sniper fire and whom I later met as Julie with a Yorkshire accent.
-But I also woke up more than once, turning over all of my decisions, and wondering how my mettle would be tested in real life.
+But I also lay awake more than once, turning over all of my decisions, and wondering how my mettle would be tested in real life.
 How much of my training would I remember, if it came down to it?
 Whom would I choose if there were ten people wounded in a suicide bombing and only two spots in a helicopter that wouldn’t wait more than a few minutes for me to make up my mind?
 Could I remain sane for two years or more of captivity?
 Would I drive on after hitting a child at the side of the road, understanding, now, that there would be a real danger that villagers could turn into a vengeful murderous mob?
 Or would I get out to help, hoping for the best?

 If the mock-situations troubled me more than I had expected make-believe could do, they were more triggering for my colleagues.
 Three of them had, in fact, previously struck children on foreign roads.
 The scenario is real and commonplace.
 Two got out to help and were luckily unharmed.
 One was in a car whose driver took the decision away from her and drove on.
 None will ever forget.